 History shows that to be unlikely.

 The experience of being fat, queer, and a sex worker crash together often and sometimes unexpectedly.
-One such example is my style when I see a client: Many fat sex workers, or alternative looking queer ones, suggest that a female-identified person starting out in the adult industry play up a high femme look in order to succeed.
+One such example is my style when I see a client: Many fat sex workers (including Dallas escorts), or alternative looking queer ones, suggest that a female-identified person starting out in the adult industry play up a high femme look in order to succeed.
 I worked initially with one professional domination house (a sort of kink-focused, non-sexual “brothel” for dominatrices) who insisted I wear black lingerie, stockings, and black pumps, even though it wasn’t flattering on my figure and I was not particularly feminine at the time.
 Instead of looking graceful and elegant, I looked awkward, teetering in heels that fit uncomfortably and wiggled when I walked.
 Rather than commanding authority in session, this attempt to submit my fatness and my queerness to this particular male gaze fantasy woman ended in many twisted ankles.
 It took a month before I went independent and found my power in queer femme, with buckled boots and ‘90s era flowered minidresses mixed with leather collars and studded bracelets.

 What I have discovered in my years of work is that though, by using the term “fat” unapologetically, I may get less work than sex workers who more closely follow the media-created ideals of sensual femininity or fetishize their non-media-normalized bodies, my clients also tend to be more interested in me as a person.
 They are forced to acknowledge my opinions and my politics by engaging with me, and it’s on my terms.
 Talking to other sex workers has given me similar stories; high femme (or high butch for male sex workers) may be more marketable, but also more exhausting and more expensive to maintain, while being genuine to a personal truth is less time consuming but can take a toll on client numbers and emotional state.
 It can become harder to separate sex work from recreational sex, and harder to “turn off” the need for strict emotional boundaries.
 It’s a tough trade off to make, and each provider decides on a balance that feels comfortable and manageable for them.